BnkeTia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This project tests self learned knowledge on shell expansions, innitialisation and shell variables.
+This project os about shell inniti, variables and shellexpansions